Graduated Driver License For First Time Applicants Under Age 18

 - Must be at least 16 years old, and less than 18 years of age.

 - All minor's driver license applications must be signed by a sponsor.
 The sponsor is held jointly liable with the minor for any damages resulting from the minor's negligence.
 The sponsor has the final authority to determine if the minor is capable of handling the responsibility of operating a motor vehicle and the authority to designate who may supervise the minor driver.
-The sponsor may withdraw his/her endorsement at any time until the minor reaches age 18, thereby canceling the minor's driving privileges.
+The sponsor may withdraw his/her endorsement at any time until the minor reaches age 18, thereby cancelling the minor's driving privileges.
 The following sponsors are listed in order of preference:

 - - OR -